"BY HAMMER AND HAND DO ALL THINGS STAND"

 For Example: Many companies make this statement: Honduran or Brazilian Mahogany wood is used to manufacture our premier selection of "Solid Entry Doors Or Furniture".

-and splice joints and glue in order to use scrap materials to make long lumber.
+Simply Omitting Some Important Negative Facts.
+These doors are made up of scarf joints and splice joints and glue in order to use scrap materials to make long lumber.
 The joints are then sanded filled and finished to hide the joints.
 Sometimes shorter sections of wood inside the door are used to make a frame, and then particle board and a thin mahogany veneered surface is added by a laminating machine.

 The plain scarf is not preferred when strength is required, so it is often used in decorative situations, such as the application of trim or moulding.
 The use of modern high-strength adhesives can greatly increase the structural performance of a plain scarf.
 However when used in exterior products such as doors this method is never used by top quality door builders.
 The scarf is a method of using scrap pieces of wood to make long lumber.
 The end results are never positive.